 Students are at the absolute centre of the blended learning method and its growth in popularity.
 Schools, colleges, universities and adult education centres have all adopted the method for one reason: it works!
 Education establishments that have embraced blended learning ideals have done so in order to ensure they are offering the richest, most valuable learning experience they possibly can.

-- It offers greater value: one of the real benefits of blended learning is that it allows students to have access to a much wider range of learning resources.
-Often this access is extended outside of class hours, meaning that students are able to benefit from these additional learning tools during home time hours.
+One of the real benefits of the blended learning method is that it allows students to have access to a much wider range of learning resources.
+This access is often extended outside of class hours, meaning that students are able to benefit from these additional learning tools during their time at home.
+In this way, they can access information in a flexible way to review concepts that have not been assimilated in the classroom.

-- It makes for easier assessments: eLearning software has many benefits, but one major one is that it can make assessments much easier.
-This is good for students as it makes it far easier for them to get a good understanding of how well they are doing.
-It’s also great for teachers, tutors and trainers as it can be much less time consuming than managing a more traditional ‘test’.
+E-learning software has many benefits, but one of the main benefits is that it can make assessments much easier.
+This is good for students as it makes it much easier for them to get a good understanding of how well they are doing.
+It is also an essential tool for teachers, tutors and educators, as they save management time compared to traditional exams or tests.
+The LMS (learning management system) platforms allow an automatic and instantaneous evaluation, which also offers all kinds of data and statistics of great value for teachers.

 The growth of digital learning resources has been beneficial for students, teachers and educational establishments.
 The benefits of adopting a blended learning method can be huge, so it really is worth exploring what this technique has to offer.